What is DNS server and how it works?

 In order to understand the process behind the DNS resolution, it’s important to learn about the different hardware components a DNS query must pass between.
 For the web browser, the DNS lookup occurs “ behind the scenes” and requires no interaction from the user’s computer apart from the initial request.

 There are 4 DNS servers involved in loading a webpage:

-Root nameserver - Theis the first step in translating (resolving) human readable host names into IP addresses.
-It can be thought of like an index in a library that points to different racks of books - typically it serves as a reference to other more specific locations.
+Root nameserver – The root server is the first step in translating (resolving) human readable host names into IP addresses.
+It can be thought of like an index in a library that points to different racks of books – typically it serves as a reference to other more specific locations.

 What’s the difference between an authoritative DNS server and a recursive DNS resolver?